The great grid upgrade logo

 Pre-application

 National Grid Electricity Transmission is proposing to reinforce the electricity network between Suffolk and Kent via a new, primarily offshore, 2 gigawatt high voltage direct current link.
-Sea Link has been designed to increase the capability of the network to carry low carbon and renewable energy form where it is generated to homes and businesses across the country.
+Sea Link has been designed to increase the capability of the network to carry low carbon and renewable energy from where it is generated to two million homes and businesses across the country.

 The proposed Project is split into three elements: